mahmoudibrahim/JAMM/index.md

 Latest News and Updates
 ------

-* **Jul 30 2015:** *New version of JAMM released (v1.0.7rev2)*.
-This version has some minor bug fixes and some cryptic errors replaced by user-friendly messages.
+* **Jul 14 2016:** *New version of JAMM released (v1.0.7rev5)*.
+This version adds -T parameter for custom temporary directory (thanks to @amathelier) as well as streamlined code and fixed bugs in peakfinder.r.

-* **Feb 18 2015:** *New version of JAMM released (v1.0.7rev1)*.
-This version introduces clustering model initialization options among other things, optional PCR duplicates filtering and reports the seed used for all randomization/sampling steps.

 _Visit the [the Wiki Homepage](https://github.com/mahmoudibrahim/JAMM/wiki) for older updates and news._